agude/agude.github.io/_books/salamandastron.md

 - The Abbey faces an internal threat---a plague---rather than the usual external enemies.

-- The story follows three parallel quests: Mara and Pikkle's mission to save Salamandastron, Arula and Samkim's search for Martin's sword, and Thrugg and Dumble's race to find a cure for the fever.
+- The story follows three parallel quests instead of one: Mara and Pikkle's mission to save Salamandastron, Arula and Samkim's search for Martin's sword, and Thrugg and Dumble's race to find a cure for the fever.

 - The battles feel weighty and damaging, even to the victors.